Graduate Students

 Kirk Johnson

 Kirk is a PhD student exploring risks that are likely to impact forest landscapes using forest estate planning tools, climate-informed models, and remote sensing data.
 His work will also consider spatially-explicit management strategies and adaptive silvicultural treatments, assessing their cumulative impact on forest growth.
 Growing up in the forest country of Northern Idaho, Kirk completed his BSc in Forest Resources at the University of Idaho and moved north, pursuing an MSc in Forest Biology and Management at the University of Alberta.
 There, he focused on reforestation silviculture and modeling growth in juvenile white spruce plantations.
 After his MSc, Kirk worked at the University of Alberta and became an associate developer of the Mixedwood Growth Model (MGM), a tree-level growth model for mixed-species stands in the western Canadian boreal forest.
 While working with MGM, Kirk incorporated climate-sensitive functions into the model, created new modules for site index and self-thinning, and explored climate effects on stand yields.
 He also supported a comprehensive review of MGM for forest management planning in Alberta.
-Outside of work, Kirk enjoys hiking, skiing, and exploring the landscapes of western Canada.

 James Maltman